dosipod/SrWiki/Home.md

 * Additional sliders for controlling effects.
 * Multiple panels of 2D led's.
 * 2D segments.
+* Dynamic naming and visibility of sliders.
+* An interpreter.
 * Configuration setting for 2D, panels, noise squelch, gain, and UDP sound synchronization.

 Please consider joining the [WLED Discord group](https://discord.gg/RNgqKpZ) where we have a dedicated channel to discuss this project and answer any questions you may have.